LEFT BEHIND 2018

 As an arts organisation in the town already working in partnership with residents, artists and agencies, we were in a unique position to facilitate a response to the article.
-Our aim for the programme is not necessarily to de-bunk the statements made in the Financial Times article, but to provide a nuanced and thoughtful counter position that perhaps speaks to both the difficult subjects and the positive work going on here and some of the joyful and creative elements of this place.
+Our aim for the programme was not necessarily to de-bunk the statements made in the Financial Times article, but to provide a nuanced and thoughtful counter position that perhaps spoke to both the difficult subjects and the positive work going on here and some of the joyful and creative elements of this place.

 After a national call out for proposals, a local commissioning panel of ten residents, artists, academics and business owners commissioned five proposals in May 2018.
-Each commission serves as an open invitation to residents, artists, public offices, policy makers and the private sector to engage with us in a conversation about how we might come together to re frame some of Blackpool’s most enduring social issues in a different and considered way.
+Each commission served as an open invitation to residents, artists, public officers, policy makers and the private sector to engage with us in a conversation about how we might come together to re frame some of Blackpool’s most enduring social issues in a different and considered way.

 Bella Riza and Emily Briselden-Waters